 Engagement with parents sits at the heart of our aim to foster an environment of high performance.
-Within the IB and PSB framework, parents are encouraged to become fully involved in their child’s learning process, and the school works closely with them to achieve the best outcomes for every student.
+Within our curriculum framework, parents are encouraged to become fully involved in their child’s learning process, and the school works closely with them to achieve the best outcomes for every student.

 Full, written reports are provided at the end of each term, with room for student reflections.
 Specific targets are provided to enable the students to progressively raise their performance.